neatest/neat/README.md

 The default behaviour is to just download files, but Neat repos can specify a `.neat.yml` which can virtually do anything when a user "neats" a repo.

 Neat is safe to run in an existing directory because it will **never change existing files** unless you use the [force flags](#--force-download).
-That said, always inspect the `.neat.yml` configuration file before neating a repo because it could run commands that could be harmful to your system.
+That said, always [inspect the configuration file](#inspect-a-repo-configuration) before neating a repo to spot anything that could be harmful to your system or your files (potential threats will be highlighted).

 There is a collection of neat repos in [neat-repos.json](neat-repos.json) (See [contributing](#contributing) if you want to submit yours).
 Although we look at the repo at the time of adding it to the list, we cannot vouch for any changes committed after that.